 The hotel also offers spa facilities, including an outdoor heated pool, outdoor hot tubs, a gym, plus an indoor hot tub with stunning views over the mountains.

 The skiing I did in Revelstoke was by far the most challenging skiing I have ever done.
 The mountain is tough and unforgiving but I’ve never felt such a buzz from my favourite sport.
-With such fantastically varied terrain, I feel like my skiing improved considerably in the three days of skiing I did.
+With such fantastically varied terrain, it’s the perfect place to book a ski holiday for powder hounds.

 If you live for powder skiing, if you want inviting backcountry and if you want adrenaline-fuelled skiing, then drop what you’re doing and make your way to Revelstoke.
 My body needs a breather but I cannot wait to return in the near future and see how this amazing ski resort has progressed.